On the static effective Hamiltonian of a rapidly driven nonlinear system

 To carry out the perturbative expansion, we consider the Hamiltonian

 with period $T = 2 \pi/ \omega$.
 For the perturbative treatment to be valid, the rate of evolution under any one $H_m$ needs to be much smaller than $\omega$.
-In the case of an unbounded Hamiltonian, either quantum or classical, the concerned space will require truncation.
-We focus on the periodic drive case for simplicity but we note that our treatment can be generalized to include quasiperiodic or non-monochromatic drives.
+In the case of an unbounded Hamiltonian, either quantum or classical, the corresponding space will require truncation.
+We focus on the case of a periodic drive for simplicity but we note that our treatment can be generalized to include quasiperiodic or non-monochromatic drives; see Supplement section B III.
 We take as an ansatz for $S$ and $K$

-where the $n^{\mathrm{th}}$ terms are of order $1/\omega^n$ and $S^{(0)} = 0$.
-Substituting \cref{eq:S} into \cref{eq:K} separates the problem into orders of $1/\omega$.
+where we take $S^{(0)} = 0$ and the $n^{\mathrm{th}}$ terms to be of order $n$ in the expansion parameter, here taken to be $1/\omega$.
+Substituting Eqs. (\ref{eq:S}) into \cref{eq:K} separates the problem into orders of $1/\omega$.
 At each order, $K^{(n)}$ can further be expressed as a sum of terms generated by a Lie series as in \cref{eq:LT}, which we write as $K^{(n)} = \sum_{k} K^{(n)}_{[k]}$.
-We use different types of brackets around $n$ and $k$ to emphasize their widely distinct character.
 Demanding $K$ to be time-independent to all orders, we find, after a few lines of algebra, the following coupled recursive formulas:

 By construction, taking the time-derivative of \cref{eq:recursive-S}, substituting the result into \cref{eq:recursive-K}, and summing over $k$ yields a time-independent $K^{(n)}$.
 All in all, the computations of $K$ and $S$ are interleaved so that the computation of $K^{(n)}$ requires as an input the value of $S^{(m \le n)}$.
-Requiring the time-independence of $K^{(n)}$ fixes $\dot{S}^{(n+1)}$, allowing the recursion to be carried out to the next order.
+Demanding the time-independence of $K^{(n)}$ fixes $\dot{S}^{(n+1)}$, allowing the recursion to be carried out to the next order.
 The coupled recursive formula in \cref{eq:recursive} constructs, as announced, $S$ and $K$ order-by-order.

 The mathematical structure of the recursive formula \cref{eq:recursive} is shown diagrammatically in \cref{fig:grid}, as we now explain.
 The figure consists of a grid indexed by the integers $n$ and $k$.
 The grid supports a graph.
 Each node $(n, k)$ of the graph corresponds to a summand $K^{(n)}_{[k]}$, and the colored ones represent the ``seeds'' of the calculation.
 The summand $K^{(n)}_{[k]}$ is itself a sum of terms, each corresponding to a path connecting the node $(n, k)$ to a seed.
 Evaluating a path corresponds to taking Lie derivatives over $H$ or $\dot{S}^{(n+1)}$ as dictated by the seed color.
 The rule is that each Lie derivative is specified by a valid subpath, which must start ``downwards'' and, when followed by $m$ horizontal edges at row $k$, contributes with $L_{S^{(m+1)}}/k$.
 Finally, if the considered node is itself colored, either $H$ or $\dot{S}^{(n+1)}$ must be added to the sum.
 We note that our grid construction is inspired by \cite{deprit1969}, where the construction is limited to completely classical and time-independent systems.